NetworksAreMadeOfString/ZenPacks.rhybudd.alerts/README.rst

 Troubleshooting
 -------------------------------------------------------------------------------

-The Zenoss support team will need the following output:
+To assist with any troubleshooting the aither will need the following output:

 1. Set the ``zenhub`` daemon into ``DEBUG`` level logging by typing ``zenhub debug`` from the command-line.
 This will ensure that we can see the